Fresh Broccoli Rice Casserole (No Canned Soup)

 Yield: 10 servings

-Fresh Broccoli Cheese and Rice Casserole Without Soup Recipe
+Fresh Broccoli Rice Casserole (No Canned Soup)

 This is a traditional Broccoli-Rice Casserole with mushrooms but no canned soup.
 See microwave directions in the notes below the recipe directions.